-Scientists from the Charles III University of Madrid (UC3M) have published a paper with the results of a research on the integration between robots and people with disabilities.
+Scientists from the Charles III University of Madrid (UC3M) have published a paper with the results of research on the integration between robots and people with disabilities.

 To acquire this ability, a robot must be able to combine different areas: AI, neural networks, artificial vision, and express them through appropriately engineered robotic hands.